CSCI-4502-DataMiningProject/Drug_Reactions/README.md

 # Drug_Reactions
 This repository is for data and code related to group2's CSCI 4502 data mining project for fall of 2018.

+## Project Code and Description
+### Project Title
+Predicting Adverse Drug Reactions Based on Patient Demographics

+### Team Members
+Annie Lydens and Anthony Olvera

+### Description of the Project
+This project analyzed the FDA FAERS data set, specifically examining links between various demographic attributes or drug characteristics and subsequent adverse outcomes.
+We set out to find interesting correlations and relationships between demographic characteristics and their likelihood of having an adverse drug reaction.
+We also sought to resolve whether there are pairs of frequently occurring sets of specific patient demographic attributes.
+In addition, we also paired sets of common multiple reactions with certain medications which tend to occur together in the treatment process.

+### Summary of Questions Sought & Answers
+We sought to answer the following questions in our research:
+- Given a patient’s demographic information (age, sex, weight, reported location), can we predict the likelihood of a significant medical outcome?
+- What are the most common set of patient characteristics and adverse drug reactions?
+- Do certain medical reactions occur together frequently?
+If so, what are those reactions?

+In the course of our research, we found specific patient profiles that had a higher predicted probability of having a life-threatening reaction after taking a drug.
+Older men outside of the US tended to have a higher likelihood of serious, life-threatening adverse reactions.
+Of the profiles we examined, older Italian men were the most likely to experience life threatening reactions, while younger women were the least likely, with a predicted probability of life threatening reactions at around half of their elderly male counterparts'.

+We also found that among all adverse reactions, the most common is that drug used for treatment being ineffective.
+The most common patient demographic paired with drug reactions is the drug being ineffective among females as well as drugs being ineffective among individuals in the US.
+Lastly, the most frequent combination of drug and reaction found together are the drug Lunesta being ineffective.
+The most common pair of reactions is drug ineffectiveness and insomnia.

+### Applications

+Our research could help reduce adverse drug reactions by bringing awareness to common adverse reactions that occur together.
+Knowing common pairs of reactions from specific drugs could help physicians and other medical professionals prepare patients for treatment, as well as make more educated treatment decisions.

+Additionally, this research could be beneficial for medical staff and pharmaceutical companies in allowing them to develop a more nuanced understanding of previously unidentified demographic factors that may contribute to adverse reactions in patients.
+It could also help identify groups of patients who may have previously been considered low-risk for a life-threatening outcome, and correctly reclassify them as higher risk.

+An interesting software application of this research could be to build a web application that allows medical professionals to either enter patient demographic characteristics and view the patient's predicted probability of a life-threatening outcome, or input drugs or adverse reactions and see common co-occurring reactions.

+### Final Paper
+Todo: Link Paper []

+### Video Presentation
+Todo: Link Video

 # Database Information

 The FAERS database files are located here: